Table of Contents

 The Notice of Compensation Payable and Statement of Wages are filed with the Pennsylvania Department of Labor and Industry and are filled out by the workers’ compensation insurance carrier.
 You should get a copy of this paperwork and check it carefully to ensure your wages, the description of your injury, and your type of employment is filled out correctly.

 Incorrect information can hurt your Pennsylvania workers’ compensation claim.
 For example, if a fracture is inaccurately listed as a sprain, you may not get the full benefits you’re entitled to.
 If your wages are listed as lower than your actual pay, you may get less than you deserve.
-If you have trouble getting a copy of the Notice of Compensation Payable of if the information is not accurate, contact My Comp Lawyers to get the situation rectified.
+If you have trouble getting a copy of the Notice of Compensation Payable or if the information is not accurate, contact My Comp Lawyers to get the situation rectified.

 3. Act Quickly If You Receive Late Checks or Checks for Less Than You Expect